Educator Of The Month: Malia Johnston

 Her teaching style was on display for the entire school this fall in celebration of National Hispanic Heritage Month, which runs from September 15 through October 15.
 Using Google Meet, she engaged students in a game called la lotería.

-“It’s kind of like bingo but with pictures instead of numbers,” Johnston explained. “… once got them all, they would yell it out and say the word in Spanish.
+“It’s kind of like bingo but with pictures instead of numbers,” Johnston explained. “… once [students] got them all, they would yell it out and say the word in Spanish.
 I also gave them the history behind it.”

 That game illustrated her philosophy.